MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 ```

 ## Json Batch
-OData spec has support for Json Batch requests https://docs.oasis-open.org/odata/odata-json-format/v4.01/os/odata-json-format-v4.01-os.html#sec_BatchRequestsandResponses
+OData spec has support for Json batch requests https://docs.oasis-open.org/odata/odata-json-format/v4.01/os/odata-json-format-v4.01-os.html#sec_BatchRequestsandResponses

-Key attributes for a JSON batch request are as follows:
+Key attributes for a Json batch request are as follows:
-- Payload is in JSON format.
+- Payload is in Json format.
-- Request headers `Content-Type` and `Accept` designates the batch request and response format to be JSON batching.
+- Request headers `Content-Type` and `Accept` designates the batch request and response format to be Json batching.

 In OData Client, we achieve Json batching by passing `SaveChangesOption.UseJsonBatch` flag when calling `SaveChanges` or `ExecuteBatch` methods.